DialectGen: Benchmarking and Improving Dialect Robustness in Multimodal Generation: Future Work

 \paragraph{Exploring Grammatical and Joint Dialect Variations} While this work concentrated on lexical variations, we welcome future works in this line to carefully study the impacts of grammatical dialect variations and their joint effects with lexical variations.
 Such research could reveal more complex interactions and failure modes in the performance of multimodal generative models.

-\paragraph{Investigating Downstream Impacts of Dialectal Performance Gaps} Many existing studies rely on the accurate semantic understanding and high-fidelity generation capabilities of multimodal text-to-image and text-to-video generative models~\cite{zhang2023adding, wallace2024diffusion, zhou2025contrastive}.
+\paragraph{Investigating Downstream Impacts of Dialectal Performance Gaps} Many existing research studies~\cite{zhang2023adding, wallace2024diffusion, geng2024unmet, zhou2025contrastive, li2025real} and industrial systems rely on the accurate semantic understanding and high-fidelity generation capabilities of multimodal text-to-image and text-to-video generative models.
 It would be interesting to investigate the downstream research impacts of dialectal performance gaps on these works as well as downstream societal impacts to dialect speaker user groups.

 \paragraph{Extending Evaluation to Multi-Lexeme Prompts} Another related area for future work is the extension of our evaluation to settings where multiple dialect lexemes are used.
 This would test the models' compositional understanding of dialectal language, and we encourage future works to explore such possibilities.
 However, it should be noted that creating high-quality, controlled data at scale for such experiments is a non-trivial problem that needs to be addressed.